Electric form factors of the octet baryons from lattice QCD and chiral extrapolation: Conclusion

 We have performed a chiral extrapolation of recent $2+1$-flavor lattice QCD simulation results for the electric Sachs form factors of the outer-ring octet baryons.
 The simulations used here were performed on a $32^2 \times 64$ volume at six discrete values of the momentum transfer $Q^2$ and six sets of pseudoscalar masses down to $m_\pi\approx 310$~MeV~\cite{MagFFs}.

 Independent chiral extrapolations are performed at each value of $Q^2$ for which there are lattice results, using a formalism based on connected heavy baryon chiral perturbation theory.
 An advantage of this method is that it requires no phenomenological input regarding the $Q^2$ dependence of the form factors.
 The proton and neutron form factors extrapolated to the physical pseudoscalar masses agree remarkably well with the experimental determinations, at all values of $Q^2$ considered.
-This gives a good indication that disconnected quark loop contributions to the nucleon electric form factors are small.
+This gives a good indication that disconnected quark loop contributions to the nucleon electric form factors are small relative to the uncertainties of this calculation, provided that other systematic effects, such as excited-state contamination, are negligible.

 It is notable that the statistical precision of the extrapolated results for the proton electric form factor is in line with parameterizations of experimental results for that quantity.
 In that light, it is particularly important to carefully examine the systematic uncertainties relevant to this work.
 In particular, we investigate the robustness of the finite-volume corrections used here, which are estimated using leading order chiral perturbation theory.
 To this end we present new lattice simulation results at a light pion mass $(m_\pi,m_K)=(220,540)$~MeV and on a larger $48^3\times 96$ lattice.
 Comparison of these new large-volume points with the extrapolated small-volume results is encouraging.
 The excellent agreement for the charged baryons in particular indicates that finite-volume effects are well controlled by the estimated finite-volume corrections.
 It is also clear that the chiral extrapolation performs well; the large-volume results are at a pion mass $\approx 100$~MeV lighter than the lightest of the small-volume results.